siriusdemon/Rare/book/src/v10-Page-Table.md

 As we have already mentioned, the emulator is not perfect.

 + It only supports a hart and we have implemented many instruction as nop.
-+ The devices (PLIC, CLINT, VirtIO) are simplified.
++ The devices (PLIC, CLINT, VirtIO etc) are simplified.
 Timer interrupt is not supported.
 + It does not support network.
 + It does not support VGA device.
 + ...